apjanco/lenticular/macro.md

   - Recommended topics, arguments, relevance to existing knowledge
 6. Research interface
   - "Talk to PDF" style bot to interact with the collection?
 Would need [LangChain.js](https://js.langchain.com/docs/get_started/introduction)

+[^1]: "...a digital collection of primary sources gathered to support research on a theme."
+Fenlon, Katrina.
+"Thematic Research Collections: Libraries and the Evolution of Alternative Digital Publishing in the Humanities."
+Library Trends 65, no. 4 (2017): 523-539. https://doi.org/10.1353/lib.2017.0016.